Luminoid/blog/source/_posts/Git-Amateur-Guide.md

 #### Merge
 Bringing the contents of another branch into the current branch.

+### Garbage Collection
+`git gc`:
+1. perform periodic garbage collection (cleaning up dangling objects)
+2. optimize the size of the repository by locating unpacked objects (loose objects) and creating pack files for them

+#### Automatic Garbage Collection Situation
+- too many loose objects in the repository
+- pushing to a remote repository
+- using some commands that might introduce many loose objects
+- requesting explicitly using commands such as `git reflog expire`

+#### Manually Garbage Collection Situation
+- running `git filter-branch`
+- using some commands that might introduce many loose objects, like a large rebase effort

 ### Hooks
 Hooks are programs you can place in a hooks directory to trigger actions at certain points in git's execution.
 ``` bash